menganha/dwm/README.md

-dwm - dynamic window manager
+dwm - dynamic window manager (menganha's fork)
 ============================
 dwm is an extremely fast, small, and dynamic window manager for X.